 They're harsh.
 Opaqued in one color.
 Crypt-like and Cold.
-Each stand like a fortress, fists clenched and trembling, erupting from the spot where Frank Lloyd Wright anchored them.
+Each stand like a fortress, with fists clenched and trembling, erupting from the spot where Frank Lloyd Wright anchored them.
 And, writer/director Christopher Hawthorne describes them as such in his insightful, well-written documentary for Artbound: That Far Corner.

 As anyone who has come home to learn that a front page news story has cut a hole into their life knows, the stages of grief morph and twist organically, and that you shift through all five stages at the same time while you predominantly rest within one of these five overtones.